Spasman/rcon_example/README.md

 "EventID": The enum ID of the RCON event.

 server_startup:
-Triggers when the server start.
+Triggers when the server starts.
 No additional JSON data.

 server_shutdown:
-Triggers when the server start.
+Triggers when the server is shutdown.
 No additional JSON data.

 chat_message: